dr-cs/databases/slides/relational-design.md

 # Straight to 3NF

-Though we present a progression through 2NF to 3NF for historical reasons it's not necessary.
+Though we present a progression through 2NF to 3NF for historical reasons, it's not necessary.
 Given our origial LOTS

 LOTS(<u>Property_id</u>, County_name, Lot#, Area, Price, Tax_rate)